liza-657/rsschool-cv/cv.md

 ### **About me:**

 #### **I am a beginner frontend developer.
 I am communicative, easy to learn, and can work in a team.
-I want to improve my skills in frontend development.**
+I want to improve my skills in frontend development.
+A motivated Frontend developer who strives to improve in the field of Frontend development.
+Ready to solve complex problems and master new technologies.
+I am passionate about optimizing user experience and creating user-friendly interfaces.
+I am looking for a company where I can apply my knowledge and actively develop.**
 ---
 ### **Skills:**